input-output-hk/catalyst-ci/docs/src/reference/targets.md

 This allows end-users to validate that their release artifacts build as expected without relying on a release cycle.

-If instead the commit contains a git tag, then the resulting artifacts are compressed into a single tarball and uploaded as an artifact of the GitHub Action job.
+If instead the commit contains a git tag, then the resulting artifacts are compressed into a single tarball and uploaded as an artifact of the individual GitHub Action job.
 The compression happens regardless of whether a single or multiple artifacts were produced.
 After the `release` target has been run for *every* subproject, the produced artifacts from all subprojects are then attached into a single GitHub release for the given git tag (i.e., `1.0.0`).